woman with coccydynia doing yoga stretches

 What Causes Coccydynia?

 Because women have a tendency to develop coccydynia 5 times as often as men, coccydynia was once believed to be a form of “female hysteria.”
-Now, we know that coccygeal pain can result from many causes.
+Now, we know that coccygeal pain can result from many causes, including developing tailbone pain.
 The most common of these includes:

 • Mobility Defects: Too much movement (hypermobility) in the joint that connects the coccyx to the sacrum can lead to coccyx injuries.
 However, on the flip side, too little movement (hypomobility) prevents the tailbone from assuming a comfortable position while we are sitting.
 Over time, this repetitive strain can lead to coccyx pain.